bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 ![GraphQL Storefront API Playground](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/graphql-storefront-api-playground.png "GraphQL Storefront API Playground")

 <Callout type="info">
-#### Note
   If the **Storefront API Playground** link is not visible, the store may not be using a Stencil theme.
 Apply a Stencil theme to use the GraphQL Storefront API.
 </Callout>

 ## Using the GraphQL Playground